chenglou/react-dash/README.md

 Clone this repo, `cd` into it and do:

     npm install
+    chmod 777 build.sh
     ./build.sh

 The script will:

-- Set up the new SQLite database for Dash's.
 - Fetch the newest released React documentation from http://facebook.github.io/react/.
-- Parse the doc site into sqlite.
+- Parse the doc site into a new SQLite database for Dash.
 The list of files are hardcoded.
 Please check `src/index.js` for more detail.
 - Bundle up the result in a React.docset.

 Test the output by clicking on React.docset (importing it into Dash).
 Then, like it said on [Dash User Contributions](https://github.com/Kapeli/Dash-User-Contributions#contribute-a-new-docset):